Somma Vesuviana: Football

 Viribus Unitis plays in promotion to the sixth level of the Italian championship.

-Viribus Unitis 100 militant in the first category seventh level of the Italian championship.
+Viribus Unitis 100 militant in the first category, seventh level of the Italian championship.

 The Felice Nappi stadium is currently out of service due to works and has 2,500 seats.

 Cycling

-The sixth stage of the 2023 Giro d'Italia will pass in Somma Vesuviana.
+The sixth stage of the 2023 Giro d'Italia passed in Somma Vesuviana.

 Cuisine

 The typical Campanian products of Somma Vesuviana, Naples, are the yellow Vesuvius tomato (the cultivation, entirely by hand, takes place on support poles that keep the fruit separate from the earth), the Vesuvius apricot, the Monte cherry (or durona del Monte) with a sour aftertaste, Vesuvius plums and Catalan grapes, sweet and with white flesh, a table grape only recently used also for winemaking.